Articulation exercises for stuttering

 #9 Finding the key words

 Let's pick our phrase, "The best way to predict the future is to create it."
 What are the key words for your?
-For me, probably "predict," "future," and "create."
+For me, those are probably "predict," "future," and "create."
 These are not stresses, but rather the key words from the point of the meaning, the message that you want to convey.
 You're trying to go away from the script, from the text, from the words to meaning, to ideas, to what you actually want to say.

 I want you to keep those keywords and then you're just saying the phrase.
 Maybe you'll end up saying a bit different phrase.
 No worries.